Stone-Water-Electrical-Creations/piscripts/README.md

 Check_Media_Minidlna.sh #
      Sometimes the boot order gets out of whack depending on how long the disks take to get up and      running, this script checks minidlna for files, and if it doesnt see any, it restarts miniDLNA until it shows files

+runfan.py/.sh

+usedd to trn on a fan when the cpu temp goes up past a certain point